zmyer/tidb/_posts/2016-08-12-tidb-weekly.md

 ## Notable changes to `TiDB`

-+ Rewrite Lexer and improve the speed of parsing SQL texts by 40%
++ Rewrite Lexer and improve the speed of parsing SQL texts by 40%.
-+ Add a command line flag for log output file and rotate log files regularly
++ Add a command line flag for log output file and rotate log files regularly.
-+ Optimize the 2 phase commit process and adopt faster methods to clear locks
++ Optimize the 2 phase commit process and adopt faster methods to clear locks.
-+ Optimize the execution speed of the `Insert On Duplicate Update` statement
++ Optimize the execution speed of the `Insert On Duplicate Update` statement.
 + Update the  [Documents](https://github.com/pingcap/docs) repository.
 + Fix several bugs.